QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 ## Computations

-We shall use Python to form **both** of the above two state-space representations, using the following parameter values
+We shall use Python to form  two state-space representations {eq}`eqstsp1` and {eq}`eqstsp2`, using the following parameter values
 $\sigma_\epsilon = 1, \sigma_a = \beta^{-1} \sigma_\epsilon = \beta^{-1}$
 where $\beta$ is the **same** value as the discount factor in the household’s problem in the LQ savings problem in the [lecture](https://python-intro.quantecon.org/perm_income_cons.html).

-For these two representations, we use the code in the [lecture](https://python-intro.quantecon.org/perm_income_cons.html) to
+For these two representations, we use the code in this [lecture](https://python-intro.quantecon.org/perm_income_cons.html) to

 - compute optimal decision rules for $c_t, b_t$ for the two types